00fox/Ds2vJoy/README.md

 - But you can assign a mode for each of these tabs, which allows you to say that the mappings they contain will only be active in this mode
 - The tabs left in the 'Always' position will remain active even if you are in another mode than the starting one: the 1 (see vJoy editing, special mouse actions, sound and modes, to know how)
 - The first tab is neutral and cannot be assigned to another mode, the others (1-8) all can.
 There is no order to follow, and two tabs can share the same mode.
 On the other hand, the order of processing is also the order of the tabs

+There is a dual view mode, where you can clone a tab
+- For example to compare, move
+- Or simply fill ViGEm with the values of vJoy in front of you
+- The second window will stay opened in extended view (see Efficiency) for this purpose.
+You still can close it manually
+- Otherwise, automatically hidden, outside extended mode, if you change tabs
+- You get it back if you change again for vJoy Tab, until you manually close it

 ![vJoy](Doc/3b.png)